Skip to main content

 Events in the Timeline

 Timeline events are listed chronologically, with the most recent or the oldest events at the top, depending on the sort order you ran your query with.
-Events that match your search query are listed in the Events column on the left side of each row in the Timeline view.
+Events are listed in the Events column on the left side of each row in the Timeline view.
 Each event has a natural language title that provides a simple description of the event.
 In cases where no event title is available, or not enough fields were parsed, the event title defaults to the subject of the event.
 Each event title also includes an icon that indicates the event type.

 To reduce scrolling while looking for detections, events that are similar are aggregated into groups.
 Event groups are indicated by a <n>X designation to the left of the event title.
 You can click the Show All Events link to expand and view the individual events.